Revisions Approved by President’s Cabinet 9/22/20; 1/7/21 AE; 2/25/21 AE; 7/21/21

 Different officials on campus are, however, able to offer varying levels of privacy to victims and respondents.

-- Title IX Coordinator: due to legal mandates requiring investigation of all signed complaints, if a report is escalated to a complaint the Coordinator may not be able to offer full confidentiality if doing so prohibits the college’s ability to maintain a safe and nondiscriminatory campus environment.
+- Title IX Coordinator or designee: due to legal mandates requiring investigation of all signed complaints, if a report is escalated to a complaint, the Coordinator or designee may not be able to offer full confidentiality if doing so prohibits the college’s ability to maintain a safe and nondiscriminatory campus

 - EGSC Counselor: report may be kept confidential and victim identifying information shall not be made public unless disclosure is mandated by law (victim is minor, victim or third party is in imminent danger).

-- EGSC Employee: due to legal mandates employees have a duty to report any complaints received to Title IXCoordinator.
+- EGSC Employee: due to legal mandates employees have a duty to report any complaints received to Title IX

 Students are encouraged to come forward and to report sexual misconduct notwithstanding their choice to consume alcohol or drugs.
 Information reported by a student in good faith during an investigation concerning use of drugs or alcohol will not be used against the particular student in a disciplinary proceeding or voluntarily reported to law enforcement; however, students may be provided with resources on drug and alcohol counseling and/or education as appropriate.